sasadism/Z2026/README.md

 ---

-## ⚖️ Credits & Copyright
+## ⚖️ License & Copyright

+**Copyright (c) 2026 ZEUS PANEL Contributors.
+All Rights Reserved.**

+This software is provided for **personal, non-commercial use only**.
+By downloading or using this software, you agree to the following strict conditions:

+1. 🚫 **No Resale or Monetization:** You may not sell, rent, or lease this software, nor use it to provide commercial services (e.g., selling panel access or configurations).
+2. 🚫 **No Modifications or Derivatives:** You are strictly prohibited from modifying, adapting, translating, or creating derivative works based on this source code.
+3. 🚫 **No Redistribution:** You may not host, publish, or redistribute this software on any other repository, platform, or service without explicit written permission.

+The source code is published solely for transparency and personal deployment.
+For the full legal terms, please read the [LICENSE](LICENSE) file included in this repository.

+---

+### Credits
 This panel was originally conceptualized and authored by Arad and Morgan.
-The original repository was removed for specific reasons, and this current version represents an extended, highly optimized, and heavily refactored iteration of that core logic.
+The current version represents an extended, highly optimized, and heavily refactored iteration of that core logic.

 * **Original Authors:** The baseline concept and initial framework belong to [AG-Morgan](https://github.com/AG-Morgan) and [aradava](https://github.com/aradava).
 * **Current Maintainer:** The system upgrades, advanced network capabilities, UI redesign, and automated deployment infrastructure have been developed and maintained by [PANEL_ZEUS](https://t.me/PANEL_ZEUS).

----

-## 📄 License

-This project is licensed under the **MIT License**.

-You are free to use, modify, and distribute this software, as long as the original copyright and license notice are included.
-The software is provided "as is", without warranty of any kind, express or implied.

-For more details, please refer to the [LICENSE](LICENSE) file in the repository.